ransiw/Persistence2024/README.md

-# Persistence2024
-A GitHub repository for the data and code in paper 'Persistence of wildfire related school disruptions'
+This a README file for the data and code repository.
+This goes through the process used to create the dataset.